kazumits/ddhodge/README.md

 The first version of this package implements `diffusionGraph` as a design of edges.
-The resulting graph consists of sparse gradient flows (i.e. pure directed acyclic graph) and is suitable to sketch out the ideas from a simplified flow network of a stochastic process along high-dimensional energy landscape.
+The resulting graph consists of sparse gradient flows (i.e. pure directed acyclic graph) and is suitable to sketch out the ideas from a simplified flow network.

 ## Installation